How to Start an LLC (10 Easy Steps to Business Formation)

 This report, typically submitted to the state's Secretary of State, keeps your business in good standing and ensures that the state has your most current business information.

 Many states offer online submission for convenience.
-Staying diligent with your annual report filings is essential to maintain your LLC’s legal status and operational privileges within the state.
+Staying diligent with your annual report filings is essential to maintaining your LLC’s legal status and operational privileges within the state.

 9. Obtain Business Licenses and Permits